mmurygin/notes/sre/sli-example.md

 Happy user for this journey is a user which could buy in-game currency.

 It's request / response type of interaction.
-So we will define SLO for availability and latency.
+So we will define SLO for availability, latency and quality.
 From the client's point of view there are two requests:
 1. /api/getSKUs
 2. /api/completePurchase

 Where to monitor:
-1. We will monitor events on our Load Balancer.
+1. We will gather logs from two sides:
-2. Pros:
-    * we do not depend on the part of the system which are out of our control (e.g. network - we won't have external network performance to influence SLI)
-3. Cons:
-    * We do not monitor the exact user expirience, because to do it we should monitor on the client (browser or mobile phone)
+    * Load Balancer
+        * when we monitor on Load Balancer we cover all the real users
+    * BlackBox prober
+        * required in addition to Load Balancer to detect the failure of Load Balancer.
+        * also check the response body to capture the requests with wrong HTTP status

+What to monitor:

 Availability SLI (for both of the above urls):